Cycle holonomy captures higher-order compatibility constraints in remote synchronization: Discussion

 \section{Discussion}

-We have developed a spectral viewpoint on remote synchronization based on a twisted Laplacian.
-Although the interaction is specified locally on edges through phase-lag transport factors, the resulting constraint is global: phase compatibility is controlled by how these lags accumulate around cycles.
-This cycle-level mismatch cannot be inferred from any single edge and acts as an effective higher-order constraint on the dynamics, even though the coupling is implemented on the 1-skeleton.
+We have developed a spectral description of cycle compatibility based on the twisted Laplacian.
+Although phase transport is defined locally on edges, global compatibility is determined by how the prescribed phase shifts accumulate around cycles.
+This accumulated mismatch cannot be identified from any single edge and acts as an effective higher-order constraint, even though the coupling remains pairwise.

-The low spectrum of the twisted Laplacian captures the dominant ``frustrated modes'' available to the system.
-Consistently with our numerical results, phase-locked patterns in the nonlinear Sakaguchi--Kuramoto dynamics align with low-lying twisted eigenmodes when frustration is moderate.
-This motivates the spectral order parameter $R_1(\alpha)$, computed from the phase coherence of the lowest eigenvector.
-As shown in Figs.~\ref{fig1}--\ref{fig3}, sharp drops in $R_1(\alpha)$ coincide with qualitative changes in the smallest eigenvalue, indicating a reorganization of the dominant frustrated mode.

-In the uniform phase-lag case $\alpha_{ij}=\alpha$, the mechanism becomes explicit: cycle constraints induce discrete spectral reorganizations as $\alpha$ increases.
-Moreover, the pre-transition lowest eigenvector (Fig.~\ref{fig4}a) develops a symmetry-structured phase separation that identifies the remotely synchronized groups, providing a mechanistic spectral interpretation of symmetry- and frustration-mediated remote synchronization.

-More broadly, the results illustrate a complementary route to higher-order effects: higher-order constraints can be encoded through connection data on the 1-skeleton, with the essential information carried by cycle structure (and, in general, cohomological obstructions).
-Extending the framework to heterogeneous $\alpha_{ij}$ would allow direct control of cycle holonomies and a systematic exploration of how topological frustration shapes collective dynamics.
+The twisted Laplacian provides a linear representation of this compatibility problem.
+Its kernel is nontrivial if and only if all cycle holonomies vanish, while its smallest eigenvalue measures the residual incompatibility of the best normalized complex state when the connection is frustrated.
+For an isolated cycle, the spectrum depends only on the cycle holonomy and reorganizes when the holonomy reaches $\pi$, where the two lowest winding sectors become degenerate.

+The gauge-coupled model and the symmetric Sakaguchi--Kuramoto model have different local coupling laws.
+Their connection arises through path compatibility rather than through a direct identification of the interaction terms.
+In the symmetric model, the same phase lag appears in both coupling directions, but the coupling arguments accumulated along competing paths may be incompatible.
+For cactus graphs, these path mismatches can be represented as the holonomies of an associated antisymmetric connection, whose twisted Laplacian provides a static spectral description of the resulting compatibility geometry.